DDoS/InfiniteObjects-Bukkit/README.md

-InfObjects-Bukkit
+InfiniteObjects-Bukkit
 ==========
 An experimental project for user definable world generator objects using a script like file format based on YAML syntax.

 This is the unofficial Bukkit port of the project.

 ## The License
-InfObjects is licensed under the [GNU Lesser General Public License Version 3][License], but with a provision that files are released under the MIT license 180 days after they are published.
+InfiniteObjects-Bukkit is licensed under the [GNU Lesser General Public License Version 3][License], but with a provision that files are released under the MIT license 180 days after they are published.
 Please see the `LICENSE.txt` file for details.

 Copyright (c) 2011-2012, SpoutDev <<http://www.spout.org/>>
 [![Spout][Author Logo]][Website]

+## Javadoc
+View the latest [Javadoc][Javadoc].

 ## Compiling the Source
 InfObjects-Bukkit uses Maven to handle its dependencies.